 - Transit access

 - Public space

+- Landscaping

-- Landscaping and Utilities
+- Utilities

-- Support of adjacent land uses such as retail and commercial
+- Support of adjacent land use, especially retail uses in business districts

 The Non-Motorized Travel Realm can be made more inviting through the use of public space amenities such as benches and lighting.
 Additionally, implementing bicycle facilities in this area provides additional travel options that are separated from the roadway, increasing the safety of these commuters and fostering an environment oriented around social and physical activity.
 Active and vibrant spaces formed from the elements above promote community cohesion and increase the value of adjacent properties.